Tashar02/Tashar02/README.md

 </p>

 ## Some minor info about myself
-I am from Bangladesh.
-I started my journey with Linux in 2021.
-Since then, I've been very interested in Linux Kernel.
-I've been developing linux kernels for my Android device since then.
+I'm from Bangladesh.
+I started my journey of android linux kernel development from 2021.
 It's been a fun journey.
-Hope it continues.
+Let's see how far this takes me.

 ## My devices
 - Mi A2 (jasmine_sprout).